 14. Minna Abstract Merino Throw Blanket in Oat — $365

-This playful, printed blanket from Minna is a unique decor piece for tossing over a chaise, cozying up with on the sofa — or even for hanging on display.
-The artfully designed throw was handknit by artisans in a women’s cooperative in Uruguay from high-quality merino wool.
+This playful, handwoven blanket from Minna is a unique decor piece for tossing over a chaise, cozying up with on the sofa — or even for hanging on display.
+The artfully designed throw was handcrafted by artisans in a women’s cooperative in Uruguay from high-quality merino wool.

 16. Conejo & Co Eclipse Wall Hanging — $180

 With its warm golden hues and natural flax linen cloth, this Conejo & Co. wall hanging feels like the kind of decor piece that will add a feeling of coziness and hominess to any space.
-I’d love to have this piece hung at the entryway of my future new space, making each visitor feel right at home.
+Having this piece hung at the entryway of your living space is sure to make each visitor feel right at home.

 Each Conejo & Co. piece is made-to-order just for you, entirely hand-painted by brand owner and artist Molly Millar Dodge in her studio in California.